elastic/support-diagnostics/README.md

 * Since there are fewer calls for Logstash it does not have a separate type.
 Use the standard repitition options and both hot threads and jstack will be included.
 #### Elasticseach Timed Thread Dumps Example
     * sudo ./diagnostics.sh --host localhost -u elastic -p --interval 20 --reps 6 --type elastic-threads

+### Heap Dumps
+* If you wish to take a heap dump of a running process use the --heapdump --nodename processoption

 # Troubleshooting
   * The file: diagnostic.log file will be generated in the installation directory of the diagnostic utility - the output of the console, which will include both progress and error messages, will be replicated in that file.
 It will be appended for each run and rolled over daily if not removed.